JakeNel/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Date"
 ```

 Lastly, group the data by date and time interval, using the group_by() function in the dplyr package.
+Each type of grouping will be used later.

 ```r